OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

   the success of this joint work and of the need of the EOSC post-2020, the collaboration could be extended.

+### Numfocus Europe

+- Nicolas participated to Sylvain Corlay's effort in setting up Numfocus Europe (to be announced officially soon), an umbrella association whose mission is to make it easier in Europe for companies to financially support open source computational software.

 ### Portability and build system for SageMath

 - Finalization of Cygwin's port of SageMath [https://github.com/OpenDreamKit/OpenDreamKit/issues/66].